NotAShelf/NotAShelf/templates/README-1.md

 ### 🔭 Projects

 I have many projects, usually fruits of my most recent obsession.
 Almost all of them are bootstrapped with Nix, but languages vary.
+Note that I am currently in the process of moving beloved projects out of Github.
+You will not be affected by this, but let me know if you are.

 <!-- Projects Section
     the placeholder below is replaced by the rating-chart.yml workflow